Top 12 Food Worker Skills to Put on Your Resume

 How to Improve Food Safety Skills

 Improving food safety involves a combination of personal hygiene, proper food handling, and continuous education.
-Here are concise steps a food worker can take:
+Practical steps include:

-Practice Good Personal Hygiene: Always wash hands thoroughly with soap and water before handling food, after using the bathroom, and whenever hands are contaminated.
-CDC Handwashing
+1. Practice Good Personal Hygiene: Wash hands thoroughly with soap and water for at least 20 seconds before handling food, after using the restroom, and any time hands may be contaminated.

-Avoid Cross-Contamination: Use separate cutting boards and utensils for raw and cooked foods.
-FDA on Cross-Contamination
+2. Avoid Cross-Contamination: Use separate cutting boards and utensils for raw and ready-to-eat foods; color-code when possible.
+Change gloves and sanitize tools between tasks.

 By adhering to these steps, food workers can significantly contribute to improving food safety.